Hay Knife"Hey! It's a knife!"

-Hay KnifeHay knife from sickle-mower blade uses foot pressure on small metal edge Hay Knife
+Hay knife from sickle-mower blade Hay Knife

-This artifact, which looks like a shovel with three jagged teeth leads to many conversations with museum visitors.
-There are many guesses to its purpose, however it is nothing notorious, rather it is a hay knife.
+This artifact, which looks like a shovel with three jagged teeth, leads to many conversations with museum visitors.
+There are many guesses as to its purpose, with some suggesting the item had a notorious past, but it is a simple hay knife.

-After hay has settled in a stack in can be very difficult to pull out with a pitch fork.
+After hay has settled in a stack it can be very difficult to pull out with a pitch fork.
 A hay knife made it far easier.
-This particular hay knife was used by the farmer pushing down on the metal ledge to apply pressure to assist in cutting off hay from the compressed and tangled stack.
+This particular hay knife was used by the farmer by pushing down on the metal ledge to apply pressure to assist in cutting off hay from the compressed and tangled stack.